Dresden was the capital and royal residency king of Saxony back in the days. Today it still is a hidden gem of Europe.

 Not many travelers visit Dresden, even though it is a lively, hipster city.
-Full of cafés and students, we asked the 5 Star Hostel team in Dresden, Lollis Homestay, to help us to elaborate a list of things to do in Dresden.
+Full of cafés and students, we asked the hostel Lollis Homestay in Dresden, to help us to elaborate a list of things to do in Dresden.

 Never been to Dresden?